StableBet

 Saturday 2 May 2026, 3:35pm BST.
 Newmarket Rowley Mile.
 Group 1, 1 mile, 3yo colts and geldings.

-The 2026 Betfred 2000 Guineas goes to post tomorrow afternoon with a final field of 15 runners confirmed at Thursday's 48-hour declarations stage [Racing Post 30 April].
+The 2026 Betfred 2000 Guineas goes to post this afternoon with a final field of 15 runners confirmed at Thursday's 48-hour declarations stage [Racing Post 30 April].
 The headline story isn't who's in -- it's who's out.

 Aidan O'Brien dropped from four expected runners to just one declared.
 Puerto Rico, Causeway and Flushing Meadows -- all confirmed at the Monday 27 April stage and three of Ballydoyle's strongest miling profiles -- did not appear on the Thursday declaration sheet.
 Gstaad (Ryan Moore) is now the sole Coolmore representative, supplemented for £30,000 after the original clerical scratch error.